Cougar: Distribution and habitat

-The cougar has the largest range of any wild land animal in the Americas, spanning 110 degrees of latitude from the Yukon Territory in Canada to the southern Andes in Chile.
+The cougar has the most extensive range of any wild land animal in the Americas, spanning 110 degrees of latitude from the Yukon in Canada to the southern Andes in Chile.
 The species was extirpated from eastern North America, aside from Florida, but they may be recolonizing their former range and isolated populations have been documented east of their contemporary ranges in both the Midwestern US and Canada.

-The cougar lives in all forest types, lowland and mountainous deserts and in open areas with little vegetation up to an elevation of 5800 m.
+The cougar lives in all forest types, lowland and mountainous deserts, and in open areas with little vegetation up to an elevation of 5800 m.
 In the Santa Ana Mountains, it prefers steep canyons, escarpments, rim rocks and dense brush.
 In Mexico, it was recorded in the Sierra de San Carlos.
 In the Yucatán Peninsula, it inhabits secondary and semi-deciduous forests in El Eden Ecological Reserve.

-In El Salvador, it was recorded in lower montane forest in Montecristo National Park and in a river basin in the Morazán Department above 700 m in 2019.
+In El Salvador, it was recorded in the lower montane forest in Montecristo National Park and in a river basin in the Morazán Department above 700 m in 2019.

 In Colombia, it was recorded in a palm oil plantation close to a riparian forest in the Llanos Basin, and close to water bodies in the Magdalena River Valley.

 In the human-modified landscape of central Argentina, it inhabits bushland with abundant vegetation cover and prey species.

 Behavior and ecology

-Cougars are important keystone species in Western Hemisphere ecosystems, linking numerous different species at many trophic levels.
-In a comprehensive literature review of more than 160 studies on cougar ecology, ecological interactions with 485 other species in cougar-inhabited ecosystems have been shown to involve different areas of interaction, ranging from the use of other species as food sources and prey, fear effects on potential prey, effects from carcass remains left behind, to competitive effects on other predator species in shared habitat.
-The most common research topic in the literature used here was the diet of the cougar and the regulation of its prey.
+The cougar is a keystone species in Western Hemisphere ecosystems as it links numerous species at many trophic levels interacting with 485 other species as food source and prey, carcass remains left behind and competitive effects on other predators in shared habitat.